 The Audit Committee is governed by a written charter, which complies with the requirements of the NYSE's listing standards.
 A copy of the Audit Committee's charter is posted on the Investor Relations page of EnerSys' website at www.enersys.com or in print upon request.
-See "Corporate Governance-Access to Corporate Governance Document."
+See "Corporate Governance Document."